Janis the Writer

 Janis’s most recent book is a philosophical-spiritual novel, Jonas and the Mountain: A Metaphysical Love Story (Sacred Stories 2021).
 In its first week of release, it reached bestseller status in a few Amazon.ca categories, and continues to be well received and glowingly reviewed.
 Her first book, an anthology of creative nonfiction, Body Breakdowns: Tales of Illness and Recovery (Anvil 2007), was selected as “Editor’s Choice” in the September 2010 Canadian Reader’s Digest magazine (a 26-page spread of excerpts), and has been used as a text in college and university courses.
 Her second book, an anthology of travel memoirs, which she also conceived, edited, and wrote six pieces for, is Emails from India: Women Write Home (Seraphim Editions 2013).
-Her second novel is literary fiction with speculative elements, and is currently looking for a home (working title, The Paisley Papers (An Actio’s Guide to Physical Reality) ), as is her poetry collection, Sounding Socrates, and continues to work on her essay collection, When Your Head Cracks Open You Stop: Excursions into Enlightenment (from which three epistolary essays have been published in literary journals), has been moved off the desktop to the back of a drawer.
+Her second novel is literary fiction with speculative elements, and is currently looking for a home (working title, The Paisley Papers (An Actio’s Guide to Physical Reality) ), as is her poetry collection, Sounding Socrates.
+Her essay-poetry hybrid manuscript, When Your Head Cracks Open You Stop: Excursions into Enlightenment (from which three epistolary essays have been published in literary journals), has been moved off the desktop to the back of a drawer.
 She has presented her work in Canada, the US, and India, and she recently moved from Vancouver to Nanaimo BC, on Vancouver Island.

 Janis the Actor